south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 * In our HTML, we need to update our button so that it knows what to do when it's clicked.
     * This is done using the onclick handler, to which we provide some javascript that we want to run.
-    * In this case, we will modify our button's HTML to call our _startGame()_ function:
+    * Modify your button's HTML to call our _startGame()_ function like such:
       * ```<button onclick="startGame()">New Game</button>```

 #### Try it out
-Once you've made your changes, clicking on _new game_ should set the score to 0 and unhid our quaffle image on the page, though nothing will move yet.
+Once you've made your changes, refresh your browser and click on _new game_.
+This should set the score to 0 and unhide our quaffle image on the page, though nothing will move yet.

-* Refresh the `index.html` in Chrome to load your updated code.
+Hints:
-  * You can verify what code your browser is running by using the Developer Tools in Chrome to inspect the code.
+  * You can see what code your browser is running by using the Developer Tools in Chrome to inspect the code.
   * You can also debug any errors you might be seeing.
-For example, you might not see the quaffle.png if you haven't downloaded that image and placed it in the appropriate location.
+For example, chrome might warn you if it cannot find the quaffle.png, which means you may have not downloaded it or placed it in the appropriate location.

 After clicking "New Game" your screen should look like this:
 ![new game]({{ site.baseurl }}/assets/img/module1/quidditch1.0-newgame.png)